ZUPdeCO

 ZUPdeCO provides tutoring in 98 schools across Île-de-France, Paris, Lyon, and Blois.
 This local presence, closely tied to teaching staff, enables ZUPdeCO to effectively address educational inequalities and prevent school dropouts.
 Engaging workshops and cultural outings complement this support.

-2. Personalized and Flexible online tutoring
+2. Personalized and flexible online tutoring

 Remote tutoring is available in 78 departments, reaching students in rural areas outside priority education zones, where educational resources are more limited.